It is with great regret that together with the Jamaica Inn, we have to announce that the Brown Willy Run 2022 is CANCELLED.

 Under UK Athletics Rules SEAA Multi-Terrain Permit

-For those not familiar with the event, Brown Willy is noted as the highest point in Cornwall and this well signed, informal run (not a race unless you want to make it one) of about 7 miles, will take you on to mostly open moorland, which may be wet, slippery, boggy or frozen, and it’s steep in places.
-Even when it doesn’t feel too cold at Jamaica Inn, it may be freezing and blowing a gale on the top of Brown Willy, so runners should come appropriately dressed.
+The Brown Willy Run is a well signed informal run, not a race, of about 7 miles.
+Mostly on open moorland, which may be wet, slippery, boggy or frozen, and it’s steep in places.
+Even when it doesn’t feel too cold at Jamaica Inn, it may be freezing and blowing a gale on the top of Brown Willy.

 Registration is held just inside the pub next to the car park.
 You’re required to register before the run by leaving your name and emergency contact number, then tick the ‘Out’ box.
 On your return, you need to tick the ‘Back’ box, so that we know you’re safe.